Liturgy for Longing:

 I’m curious, but scared!
 What will this show be like?

-What it is:
+What the experience is:

 It is very important to me that audience members are always in charge of their own bodies, minds, emotions, and souls.
 Interactive elements are always optional.
 Many of the invitations are centered on individual explorations done concurrently.